Wolfenstein: Spear of Destiny

+Spear of Destiny is a stand-alone expansion pack for Wolfenstein 3D that was developed by id Software, and published by FormGen Corporation.
 Set before the events of Wolfenstein 3D, the player assumes the role of William "B.J."
 Blazkowicz, who is set to reclaim the Spear of Destiny from the Nazis after it was stolen from Versailles.
-The spear itself, as spoken by legends, bears powerful effects on its own, and whoever took a hold of it, turns into an unbeatable being.

-Spear of Destiny is an expansion pack for Wolfenstein 3D that was developed by id Software, and published by FormGen Corporation.
+Spear of Destiny had two expansion packs developed by FormGen "Return to Danger" and "Ultimate Challenge".

 Return to Castle Wolfenstein (2001)

 Two operatives of an allied espionage agency, William "B.J."
 Blazkowicz and Agent One are captured by the Nazis and imprisoned in Castle Wolfenstein during their attempt to investigate rumours surrounding one of Heinrich Himmler's personal projects, the SS Paranormal Division.
 Agent One is killed during the interrogation, while Blazkowicz escapes custody, fighting his way out of the castle.
 As the challenge is still afoot, Blazkowicz discovers that the Nazis are constructing a plan called 'Operation Resurrection', which oversees resurrecting the dead as well as dealing with supernatural elements, using them for their own advantage to win World War II against the Allied power.

 The game was developed by Gray Matter Studios and published by Activision, and released in 2001 on Microsoft Windows.
 The game would be ported to consoles two years later.